nguyenmanhthao996tn/Project2-IndoorPositioningMethods/README.md

-# -KLTN-TrackingDeviceForDementiaPatients
+# IndoorPositioningMethods
-A tracking device in shoes for dementia patients using IMU Sensors, BLE tags and GPS sensor.
+A thesis for Bachelor Degree that research & implement some indoor positioning methods such as TDoA, RTToF, RSSI, Beacon,...